Milk-Cool/fzpkg/README.md

 All the files will be overwritten.

 ## `scripts/`
-`scripts/install.txt` will be executed after copying the FAP and the `data/` files.\
+`scripts/install.txt` will be executed after copying the FAP and the `data/` files.
-`scripts/delete.txt` will be executed from the FZPkg app when deleting the app. **IMPORTANT**: You have to remove the FAP yourself here.

 ## `app_name.fap`
 The main FAP file.
 Will be copied to `/ext/apps/<category>/<app_name>.fap`.